4 Disabilities That Are Hardest to Prove

 What is Considered Substantial Medical Evidence?

-The Social Security Administration maintains a list of diagnoses that warrant disability payments.
+The Social Security Administration maintains a list of conditions that may qualify for SSDI.
 The likelihood of having your claim approved decreases if your illness or injury does not fulfill these criteria.

 To increase the likelihood of having your claim approved, you must submit the following medical evidence along with your application: